bradallenfisher/dmd-course-materials/practice/linear_narrative.md

 # Linear Narrative

-In this exercise, you will create a linear narrative with a dramatic plot.
+In this exercise, you will create a non-fiction, linear narrative with a dramatic plot, and publish as an HTML.

+## Reading
+Fiction and Non-fiction
+Narrative
+Characters

-Steps:
+## Steps:

 1. Describe the scenario
 2. Find the story's core theme